 - Tips to help keep your Windows Phone secure

 - Making the most of your battery and data usage

 - What do the icons on my phone mean?

 Becoming a master multitasker is as easy as pressing and holding the Back button on your Windows Phone.
 Whatever you're doing on the phone, that brings up the App switcher, which shows you the apps you've used most recently.
 Flick between them and tap one to resume progress where you left off.
 Your Windows Phone remembers it all for you.

 If you want to take a break from playing a game to browse the web and check your emails, press the Start button to change gears and go back to Start.
 When you're ready, the App switcher lets you snap right back to what you were doing.

-- Recently used apps won't appear in the App switcher after you've shut off the phone or exited an app using the Back button.
+- Recently used apps won't appear in the App switcher after you've shut off the phone or backed out of an app using the Back button.